Newton's first law of motion is also cited as the law of inertia.

 Inertia of Motion

-The body continues to move in a uniform motion and the property by virtue of which it opposes the change in its present state is called the inertia of motion.
+The body continues to move in a uniform motion and the property under which it opposes the change in its present state is called the inertia of motion.

 Examples of Inertia of Motion